AntidoteDB/WebCure/Pseudocode/Pseudocode.md

 - receiving an operation performed on a CRDT-object;
 - applying received operation on the server;
 - sending back to the client the state of requested  CRDT-object / objects according to their state on the server;
-- sending back states of all stored CRDT-objects, if specific object was not asked for;
+- sending back states of all stored CRDT-objects, if a specific object was not asked for;

 **A database layer:**